ipwnponies/pytest-antilru/README.md

 ## Compatibility

-This project is python 2.7 and python 3.5+ compatible.
+Starting from v2+, this project supports python 3.8+ and pytest 3+.

-It is compatible with pytest 2+.
+Older package releases exist to support python 2.7 to 3.7, from pytest 2-7.

 While we aim to support a wide range of python and pytest combinations, pytest only supports the latest release: they do not patch older releases to work with newer python versions.
 See [tox.ini] for the full envlist of what is being tested.